frankelavsky/academic_homepage/_posts/2024-11-26-how-to-make-a-good-talk.md

 So in order to make sure that the solutions, innovations, methods, or imperatives that you give the audience are effective, they should seem almost obvious.

 ## It is also an engaging *performance*
 I’m a theater kid.
 I think other theater kids can clock me pretty fast (as I can sometimes do to them), but to average, everyday (non-theater) people, I may seem a bit… *eccentric*.
-At the very least, I a pretty obviously *dramatic* in most of my interactions with others.
+At the very least, I am pretty obviously *dramatic* in most of my interactions with others.
 But my behavior is actually a heavily-rehearsed expertise.
 I am constantly adapting what I do and how I do it according to the people around me, our shared (or conflicting) goals, and the overall vibes of a situation.
 Plus, I like to keep things interesting (and funny) whenever I can.

 A talk is a performance.
 I really do think that most academics fail to recognize this.
 In fact, I'd go so far as to say that academics actively *deny* this.
 For those that do, they are wrong.
 A good talk is almost completely performative.
 A good talk requires us to carry ourselves differently, enunciate more clearly, hold fewer breaks in our speaking, and avoid certain phrases and verbal fallbacks (such as “umm”).
 We need to move our eyes across a room with commanding confidence, carry an awareness of the vibes in the room and how we come across, and we need to understand the importance of rising tension and timing.